Carnap's problem for intuitionistic propositional logic: Possible worlds semantics

 We take $\bigcap\emp=X$, so a special case of \ref{consistencygeneral} is that if $\:\vdash\f$, then for all $v$, \ex. $\lint \f \rint^{I^\F}_v =X$

 \ee \end{definition}

 We can now see how familiar semantics for $\IL$ each has a corresponding kind of intuitionistic interpretation, and, among these, a \emph{standard} interpretation.
-The starting point is the \emph{nuclear} semantics from \cite{bezhanishvili-holliday16}.
+The starting point is the \emph{nuclear} semantic framework from \cite{bezhanishvili-holliday16}.

 A \emph{nucleus on $\mathit{Up}(\F)$} is a function $j$ from $\mathit{Up}(\F)$ to $\mathit{Up}(\F)$ such that the following holds for all $U,V \in \mathit{Up}(\F)$: \be \item[(i)] $U \sub jU$ (inflationarity) \item[(ii)] $jjU \sub jU$ (idempotence) \item[(iii)] $j(U\cap V) = jU \cap jV$ (multiplicativity) \ee $j$ is \emph{dense} if $j\emp=\emp$.
 This is an instance of the general notion of a nucleus on a Heyting algebra, wich is defined analogously, with $\cap$ replaced by $\land$, $\emp$ by 0, and $\sub$ by the partial order $a\leq b \Leftrightarrow a\land b= a$.